StephanMusgrave/CV/README.md

 - JavaScript, jQuery and AJAX
 - JSON and jBuilder
 - HTML5 and Embedded Ruby templating system
-- CSS3 and Twitter Bootstrap: Mobile-first responsive design
+- CSS3 and Twitter Bootstrap: mobile-first responsive design
 - User authentication and authorisation with bcrypt and Devise
 - DataMapper and ActiveRecord
 - WebSockets
 - Integration of APIs including Twilio, Stripe, Paperclip and Google Maps
-- Version control with git and GitHub
+- Version control with Git and GitHub
 - Deployment on Heroku and image hosting on AWS
 - Precompiled languages such as CoffeeScript, HAML and SASS